Army Meets Navy at LA Fleet Week

-A child shows interest in the bomb disposal robot brought in from the high desert training ground at the premier National Training Center (NTC), Fort Irwin, Calif., for display as NTC Soldiers joined Service Members from the Navy, Coast Guard, Air force, Space Force and Marines for the annual LA Fleet Week celebration and expo Memorial Day weekend, May 22-28, 2024, at the LA World Cruise Port Terminal, Waterfront Port of Los Angeles, San Pedro Bay, Calif.
+Fort Irwin, Calif.— The presence of the beastly M1 Abrams (battle tank), brought in from the austere high desert training grounds of NTC, posed in front of the towering USS Battleship Iowa offered thousands of LA Fleet Week visitors a stunning visual of the awesome might of the U.S. military, as Soldiers from across the premier National Training Center and Fort Irwin joined Service Members from the Navy, Coast Guard, Air force, Space Force and Marines for the annual LA Fleet Week celebration and expo Memorial Day weekend, May 22-28, 2024, at the LA World Cruise Port Terminal, Waterfront Port of Los Angeles, San Pedro Bay, Calif.

+Throughout the 4-day expo, thousands of visitors to the static display/expo site shook hands with Soldiers, shared stories, expressed support, and posed for photos with NTC/Fort Irwin personnel and equipment, granting our Soldiers instant celebrity status.

+Troopers from 2nd Squadron, 11th Armored Cavalry Regiment (ACR), displayed the M1 Abrams, “Helldiver,” while crews from the 2916th Bn, 916th Support Brigade gave eager guests tours of the UH60 Blackhawk (helicopter).

 |Date Taken: